Hoyasumii/avengers-endgame/README.md

 JAMES RHODES: It's been 23 days since Thanos came to Earth.

 NATASHA ROMANOFF: World governments are in pieces.
 The parts that are still working are trying to take a census.
-And it look
+And it looks